Do you have a garden already? Why not make it a butterfly garden!

 And this brings us to food plants!

-You want to make sure there are also plants for your butterflies to feast on so they can go through all the phases of their life cycle.
+You want to make sure there are also plants for your caterpillars to feast on so they can go through all the phases of their life cycle.

 3. What flowers attract butterflies?